talsma-ict/context-propagation/context-propagation-java8/README.md

 [![Released Version][maven-img]][maven]

-# Context propagation Java 8 module
+# Context propagation (Java 8)

-Extends CompletableFuture to propagate context in a multi threaded environment.
+Provides wrappers around the Java 8 functional interfaces that can be called with a captured context snapshot.
+This may help if you cannot use a `ContextAwareExecutorService` for some reason.

+Also provides a `ContextAwareCompletableFuture` that propagates the context snapshot accros comletion stages where this makes sense.

 ## How to use this module